The Shocking Truth About Outdoor Play and Brain Development

 1. Prioritize Playtime

-Make outdoor play a daily habit.
-Even 30 minutes a day can make a huge difference in brain development.
+Don’t skip out in the outdoors.
+As little as 30 minutes a day can make a big difference in brain growth.

 2. Explore Together

 Lead by example.
-Go for walks, hikes, or bike rides as a family.
-Kids are more likely to embrace outdoor play if they see adults doing the same.
+Go on family walks, hikes or bike rides. – Kids will take outdoor play more seriously when they see adults doing it.

 3. Create Safe Spaces